GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md

 jsonPayload.message = (
 "***Job Start***" OR
 "Configure signal handlers" OR
-"Prepare context for Gemini Flash's prompt" OR "Generate Q & A according" OR
+"Prepare context for model prompt" OR
+"Generate Q & A according" OR
 "Generate Prompts for Gemma IT model" OR
 "Upload prepared dataset into GCS" OR